Play a lot of basketball?

 The Pre-Shock phase is the first week of the program.
 This week is going to "shock your body" and prepare you for the following weeks of the program.
-You will be working out on 6 out of 7 days, resting only during day 4.
+You will be working 6 out of 7 days.
+You rest on Day 4.

-Week 2 until week 7 is called the Shock Phase.
-This is the meat of the program and usually contains between 4-6 workouts a week.
+Weeks 2 - 7 make the Shock Phase, the meat of the program featuring 4-6 workouts a week.
 These workouts range from strength exercises for your legs and core to jumping-specific movements to intense plyometric exercises.

 Week 8 is called the Post Shock Phase.
-It is a week of six very intense training sessions with only one day of rest in between.
-By this time, after seven weeks of training, you should be feeling a little stiff and the warm-ups are, therefore, even more important.
+It is a week of six very intense training sessions with only one day of rest.
+After seven weeks of training, you should be feeling a little stiff, so the warm-ups are very important.

-The exercises do not require any heavy weightlifting which is great for athletes who have no access to a weight room!
+The exercises do not require any heavy weight lifting, which is great for people without access to a weight room.
 Strength exercises are all performed with bodyweight or a basketball.
-The training program itself is available as PDF and can be downloaded and printed out or saved on any PC, mobile phone or tablet.
+The training program itself is available as a PDF and can be downloaded and printed or saved on any PC, mobile phone or tablet.

-I personally would have liked if there was some more text on why the workout was designed the way it is.
+(Side note - full disclosure here, folks.
+I would have liked some more text explaining the background for the workout.
 I am a bit of a bookworm and I like to understand the theoretical foundation of workouts.
-I know that this point won't be relevant to most readers, but if you are interested in a deeper knowledge about the mechanics and the training of the vertical jump I can recommend the book Vertical Foundation by Joel Smith.
+I know this point won't be relevant to most readers, but if you are interested in a deeper knowledge about the mechanics and the training of the vertical jump, I recommend the book Vertical Foundation by Joel Smith.)

 During the 8-week training

 The different focal points of the exercises allow different parts of your body enough time to rest between workouts.
 For example, you will never do two heavy plyometrics workouts on subsequent days.

 When I first bought the program and had a look at the actual training program, the first thing that came to my mind was:

 Damn that's a lot of exercises per week!